 You can then name the task and set a start date with a duration.
 Click save to add the task to the Gantt chart

-If you there are existing tasks, you can simply click on the date in the timeline to start scheduling the task
+If there are existing tasks on your board that haven't been scheduled, you can simply click and drag on the date in the timeline to start scheduling the task

 To open a task, double click the task on the timeline